tableau/connector-plugin-sdk/docs/tdvt.md

 To show the registered datasources and suites, run: `tdvt --list`

-To run smoke tests for a data source:
+To run smoke tests, verifying TDVT can connect successfully to tables in your data source:
 `tdvt --run postgres_generic_example --verify`

 To run a test: